sigstore/sigstore-website/content/en/cosign/kubernetes.md

 - `keyless.ca-cert`: specifies `ca-cert` information for the `keyless` authority
   - `secretRef.name`: specifies the secret location name in the same namespace where `cosigned` is installed. <br/>The first key value will be used in the secret for the `ca-cert`.
   - `data`: specifies the inline certificate data
 - `keyless.identities`: Identity may contain an array of `issuer` and/or the `subject` found in the transparency log.
-Either field supports a pattern glob.
+Either field supports a regex.
   - `issuer`: specifies the issuer found in the transparency log.
 Regex patterns are supported.
   - `subject`: specifies the subject found in the transparency log.
 Regex patterns are supported.